“What I've learned is that the capability for sport to educate and empower is universal.”

 In the words of Ottawa, Ontario’s Wing-Leung Chan, who nominated Martin as a Kickass Canadian, Martin is “using superhuman achievements to support those who are often overlooked.”

 Martin’s first official quest started January 1, 2010, when he began a full year of completing 250 marathon-distance runs (42.2km).
-But the root of all this extends much further back, to a time when Martin was just a young boy growing up in Buckfastleigh, Devonshire, a rural farming area in England, with parents who always encouraged him and his five younger siblings to play sports, regardless of their skill level.
+But the root of all this extends much further back, to a time when he was just a young boy growing up in Buckfastleigh, Devonshire, a rural farming area in England, with parents who always encouraged him and his five younger siblings to play sports, regardless of their skill level.

 The rules of the game